Jorrman/Jorrman.github.io/_tabs/about.md

 order: 4
 ---

+The autodidact:
-I am a mechanic, engineer, tinkerer, maker and breaker.
+a mechanic, engineer, tinkerer, maker and breaker.

 You may find evidence of that here.